DanielAlvarez2/mern-olea/README.md

 *******************************************
 OPTIMIZATIONS
 *******************************************

+confirm input fields with maxLength of 500 working
 add meta tags in index.html with keywords
 conditionally render using a state variable 2 different toggle switch images
 make sure img 's in menu are bound within page-wrapper